selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/wallet-customization-options-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/wallet-customization-options-300.png" align="right" class="amigo">

-Press `Customize` to open a menu where you can change the `Network`, `Policy Type`, `Script Type`, and `Account`.
-If `Policy Type` is Miniscript, instead of setting just an account, you can customize the entire derivation path.
+Use this screen to change the `Network`, `Policy Type`, `Script Type`, and `Account` of the wallet.
+If `Policy Type` is Miniscript, you will be able to enter a custom derivation path.

 <div style="clear: both"></div>